Manzi-Elvis/Library-System/README.md

 npm install
 ```

-Create a `.env` file inside the backend folder and add:
+Create a `.env` file inside the server folder and add:

 ```env
 PORT=5000